YowSiaoKang/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-A person can have any number of tags and any number of availabilities (including 0)
+A volunteer can have any number of tags and any number of availabilities (including 0)

 </div>